amarpan/how-to-use-the-vim-text-editor/vim_pyc/README.md

 | Scroll down half a window | `CTRL-D`

 ### Deleting Text
-Move the cursor over the desired text and use the following:
+Move the cursor over the desired text and use the following:<br>
+**Note**: The following commands can also be prepended with a number for a multiplied effect.
 |      Event      |    Command
 |:---------------:|:--------------:
 |Delete character |`x`